-- Appropriate staff have relevant information about children's looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements - The DSL has details of children's social workers and relevant virtual school heads - We have appointed a designated teacher at each school (details in each school policy) who is responsible for promoting the educational achievement of looked-after children and previously looked-after children in line with statutory quidance. - The designated teacher is appropriately trained and has the relevant qualifications and experience to perform the role.
+- Appropriate staff have relevant information about children's looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements - The DSL has details of children's social workers and relevant virtual school heads - We have appointed a designated teacher at each school (Mrs Olorunfe-Ojo, Deputy Headteacher) who is responsible for promoting the educational achievement of looked-after children and previously looked-after children in line with statutory guidance. - The designated teacher is appropriately trained and has the relevant qualifications and experience to perform the role.